grayson-poon/spider-ling/README.md

 * Canvas API to render the game view
 * Webpack to transpile the source JavaScript code
-* Heroku as the web platform to host the application
+* GitHub Pages as the web platform to host the application
 * npm to manage project dependencies

 ## Implementation Timeline: